koral-hizkiyau/My-Diary/README.md

 # My Diary

-My diary is a site used as a planning board, adding appointments, adding to-do lists, chatting to talk to people around the site, and more...
+My Diary is a website that serves as a calendar and can add appointments, add a to-do list, and chat with people around the site.

 [Website Link](https://my-diary-web.netlify.app/)